 You can refinance your mortgage with bad credit by shopping around for low rates, showing proof of income or savings, getting a loan cosigner, and improving your credit score.
 Other options include considering cash-out refinancing, applying for a VA IRRRL and seeking FHA refinancing.

-Refinancing your mortgage with bad credit is completely possible, but it’s a more complicated process than refinancing with good credit.
-Because your credit is such a large aspect of any loan application and refinancing process, it’s in your best interest to consider all of your options before moving forward.
+Is it possible to refinance your mortgage with bad credit?
+The answer is yes, but it can be a complicated process.
+Because your credit rating is a significant aspect of any loan application and refinancing process, it’s in your best interest to consider all your options before moving forward.

-Refinancing your mortgage could be a great opportunity to gain some payment flexibility or even take advantage of a lower interest rate.
+Refinancing your mortgage can be an excellent opportunity to gain payment flexibility or even take advantage of a lower interest rate.
 To avoid leaving money on the table, explore the following options for refinancing with bad credit.

 How to refinance your mortgage with bad credit